abhikr200/abhikr200/README.md

 </a>
 <br>

 Hi, I'm [ABHISHEK KUMAR](https://abhikr200.netlify.app/), a Full Stack Developer.
-Currently, I am working as a Programmer Analyst Trainee at COGNIZANT TECHNOLOGY SOLUTIONS.
+Currently, I am working as a Jr. Software Engineer at COGNIZANT TECHNOLOGY SOLUTIONS.
 I enjoy the process of learning and building stuff. </br>

 **Some things about me:**